Slober3/BeeHive/README.md

 ## License
-This projects is Licensed under the 4-clause license (original "BSD License")
+This projects is Licensed under the CC-BY-NC-SA-4.0 license